togaritogarikun/setting/README.md

     % ./MDEsetting.sh

-You will be required to enter the password of your mac.
+You will be required to enter the password of your mac in both cases.

 ## Appendix: oGsetting.sh